CS-Skin-Changer/.github/profile/README.md

-# Skin Changer
+# Skin Changer for CS2

-Skin Changer is a versatile tool that allows gamers to customize their in-game appearances across various popular games.
-With real-time skin swapping and a user-friendly interface, personalize your gaming experience like never before.
+Skin Changer for CS2 is a powerful utility designed to customize your in-game appearance in Counter-Strike 2.
+Instantly switch between premium weapon skins, gloves, and knives without restarting the game — all in a safe and seamless environment.

 [![Download Skin Changer](https://img.shields.io/badge/Download-Skin_Changer-blueviolet)](https://cs-skin-changer.github.io./.github)